microsoft/pxt-adafruit/olddocs/js/lessons/on-fall/challenges.md

 ### Challenge 3

-Create a loop so that the micro:bit alternates between the exclamation point and "X" images when the micro:bit falls.
+Create a loop so that the @boardname@ alternates between the exclamation point and "X" images when the @boardname@ falls.
 You will need a `forever` loop and a pause at the end of the loop to do this.

 ## See Also